BigWhaleLabs/dosu-invites-contract/README.md

 yarn hardhat verify --network ropsten DEPLOYED_CONTRACT_ADDRESS "Hello, Hardhat!"
 ```

+9. Get your address and go to `https://ropsten.etherscan.io/address/{yourAddress}`, wait until contract creation is finished

 And you should be good to go!
 Feel free to fork and submit pull requests.

 ## Environment variables